IronCore864/drone-helm3-s3/README.md

 # drone-helm3-s3 Plugin

-A docker image based on alpine/helm3, with helm-s3 plugin installed so that you can use AWS S3 bucket as your helm chart repository.
+A docker image based on alpine/helm3, with helm-s3 plugin and kubectl installed so that you can use AWS S3 bucket as your helm chart repository.

 ## DockerHub